 - Under the rules of the SEC, a person (or group of persons) is deemed to be a "beneficial owner" of a security if he or she, directly or indirectly, has or shares the power to vote or to direct the voting of such security, or the power to dispose of or to direct the disposition of such security.
 Accordingly, more than one person may be deemed to be a beneficial owner of the same security.
 A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock.
 Beneficial ownership does not include any shares the holder may receive upon the conversion of interest that has accrued or that will accrue in the future with respect to the convertible debentures. - Includes (i) 3,368,706 shares of our common stock held directly by Newcan Investment Partners LLC, an entity of which Frank Koretsky is the beneficial owner and over whose securities Mr. Koretsky has voting and investment power; and (ii) 76,658,356 shares of our common stock held directly by FK Legacy Trust, an entity of which Frank Koretsky is the beneficiary.
 This information is based on Company records.
 Mr. Koretsky has had no influence over the going private transaction.
 The purpose of forming the Independent Committee was to ensure that the decision on whether to go private was based on an objective analysis of what was in the best interest of the Company and its impacted shareholders.
 Mr. Koretsky and many other shareholders have expressed their viewpoint that CLS continuing to be a public company made no business or economic sense since the burdens of being public were extensive and the benefits were nonexistent.
 However, beyond having an opinion on the matter, Mr. Koretsky has not influenced the decision on going private.
 Mr. Koretsky, along with other investors, have made market rate loans to the Company over the last few years, and those loans have all been made while the Company was a public Company and have all been publicly disclosed.
+Mr. Koretsky is also expected to make a \$450,000 loan to the Company to partially fund the Company's purchase of fractionalized shares as described under "SPECIAL FACTORS-Purpose and Reasons for the Proposed Reverse Stock Split."
+Because of Mr. Koretsky's significant beneficial ownership of the Company's common stock, the Company has considered him an affiliated shareholders from voting to approve a transaction like the proposed reverse stock split.
+The Company has not structured the proposed reverse stock split to exclude affiliated shareholders from voting.
+Mr. Koretsky will be permitted to vote on Proposal Number 1.
+See "POTENTIAL CONFLICTS OF INTEREST OF OFFICERS, DIRECTORS AND CERTAIN AFFILIATED PERSONS."

-Because Mr. Koretsky does not have a controlling interest and has not exercised control, the Company has not considered him an affiliated shareholder. - 3 Includes 16,358,109 shares of our common stock held directly by Mr. Haldan.
+- 3 Includes 16,358,109 shares of our common stock held directly by Mr. Haldan.
 This information is based on Company records. - 4 Includes 16,358,109 shares of our common stock held directly by LEM Investments LLC.
 This information is based on Company records. - 5 Includes 16,167,406 shares of our comment stock held directly by Mr. Whitmore.
 This information is based on the Company records.